john-tornblom/ps5-payload-sdk/README.md

 to discuss the solution properly before you commit time and effort.

 ## License
 Files in the include_bsd directory are licenced under BSD licences.
-The files crt1.c, Makefile, and trampgen.py are licensed under the GPLv3+.
-The file linker.x is copied from [PS5SDK][PS5SDK], which is licensed under the GPLv2.
+Unless otherwhise explicitly stated inside a file, the rest are licensed under the GPLv2.

 [issues]: https://github.com/john-tornblom/ps5-payload-sdk/issues/new
 [bjd-elf]: https://github.com/john-tornblom/bdj-sdk/tree/master/samples/ps5-elf-loader